Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

 <img src="../../Images/Screenshot-Flight-FlightLogSignature.png" width="800">

 > [!Note]
-> Screenshot is made at 8th of February 2024.
-The UI of GitHub Copilot Chat can be different at the time you are doing the lab.
-(Please notify us if the UI is different.)

-> [!Note]
 > GitHub Copilot has many quick actions that can be used to speed up the development process.
 In this case, it created a new file based on the code suggestions.

 - Copilot will add the code to a new empty file, but must be saved.